Tearah/Crypto-final-project/README.md

 ## 📜 License

-This project is open-source and intended for educational use.
+This project is open-source and intended for educational purposes only.

----